braviadev/proctorai/README.md

 ## 📌 Overview
 ProctorAI is an intelligent, multimodal AI system designed to ensure the integrity of remote assessments through real-time behavioral understanding.
 Developed initially as a Master's research project at Kwara State University, this system moves beyond simple binary "cheating" flags by leveraging environmental perception to detect disruptive sounds and unauthorized visual infractions. [https://www.bravía.com/academic-writings/dissertation/proctoring-dissertation.pdf](https://www.bravía.com/academic-writings/dissertation/proctoring-dissertation.pdf).

-# ProctorAI Exam Environment

-This repository contains visual records and logs related to the proctor system.

 ## Environment Conditions

 ### Under Conductive Environment